RunicTable3626/storm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-All digital action platforms that I saw were proprietary to large non-profits, leveraging their network effect and resources in order to supplement their digital campaigns.
-I made this to offer a similar opportunity to organize grassroots campaigns!
+This is made to offer a digital platform to organize grassroots campaigns, spearheaded by AAC (Animal Activism Collective)!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>